phunkyg/ReaControl24/README.md

 Copy the files to your system in a reasonable spot (your REAPER Scripts directory for example) where you will be able to run the python programs and log files can be created.

-For a quick start, if your DAW and Control24 are on the same LAN, and you intend to run this middleware on your DAW computer:
+For a quick start, if your DAW and Desk are on the same LAN, and you intend to run this middleware on your DAW computer:

 * Set up Reaper.OSC for your environment.
 See the additional guide below for details.
-* For windows start one Administrator command prompt, for other OS a normal terminal will do and use 'sudo'.
+* For windows start an Administrator command prompt, for other OS a normal terminal will do and use 'sudo' to prefix the commands.
 * Run the *daemon process*
 ```
 sudo python ReaControl.py